BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/README.md

 3. **Getting Started with Git and GitHub**
    - [Course Link](https://www.coursera.org/learn/getting-started-with-git-and-github?specialization=ibm-frontend-developer)
-   - I learned GitHub basic, how to push a repository with Git and how to pull and merge a request,and how to open new branch
+   - I learned GitHub basics, how to push a repository with Git and how to pull and merge a request,and how to open new branch

 4. **Developing Cloud Native Applications**
    - [Course Link](https://www.coursera.org/learn/developing-cloud-native-applications?specialization=ibm-frontend-developer)